manyfacedllama/UIA-FlightWeb/README.md

 * Update the connection string values.

 ### Publish
+* Ensure the database has been migrated to Azure SQL and the web.config has been updated.
 * Publish the web application to Microsoft Azure as an App Service (Web App).
+* You can implement Traffic Manager to direct and reduce the user load across varying web apps deployed in different regions
+* Continuous Deployment through Git Repository has been demonstrated in the video below.

 ## Built With
 * ASP.NET MVC